Calpainopathy: Diagnosis

 Genetic testing is the most definitive test.

 If genetic testing is not available, a muscle biopsy with protein immunoanalysis can be used.
 Biopsy shows general dystrophic features, such as areas of muscle death, variability in muscle size, nuclei in the center of muscle fibers, and disorganized muscle fibers within muscle cells.

 Serum creatine kinase, a nonspecific marker of muscle damage, can be elevated early in the disease.

-Facioscapulohumeral muscular dystrophy (FSHD) can present similarly, although facial weakness and asymetrical weakness is common in FSHD.
+Facioscapulohumeral muscular dystrophy (FSHD) can present similarly, although facial weakness and asymmetrical weakness is common in FSHD.

 Management

 As of 2019, no disease-modifying pharmaceuticals are known.

 Both strength and aerobic exercise have shown to be beneficial, although strenuous and excessive exercise should be avoided.